World Straight Pool Championship: History

 In 1910, Jerome Keough invented straight pool as a way to increase the challenge over previous continuous games.
 Soon after the new rules were adopted for world championship play.
 The championship was the most prestigious pool tournament until the late 20th century, when the game of Nine-ball surpassed straight pool as the most prominent game for professional players.
 Other straight pool tournaments which are still held annually such as the American 14.1 Straight Pool Championship and the European Pool Championship 14.1, have gained prominence in recent years.

+In 1948, Ruth McGinnis became the first woman to enter the event.
+On August 6, 1978, Jean Balukas became the first woman to qualify to play in the men's division of the event (she had also qualified in the women's division.)
+The event was held on August 12 of that year at the Biltmore Hotel located at 43rd Street and Madison Avenue in New York City.

 The event was revived in 2006, in part to restore straight pool's popularity in the United States.
 The World Straight Pool Championship was sanctioned by the World Pool-Billiard Association (WPA) in 2006, 2007, 2008, and 2010.
 The tournament continued unsanctioned from 2011 to 2019.

 Ralph Greenleaf and Willie Mosconi are the most successful players having both won the tournament on 19 occasions.
 The oldest player to win the tournament is Irving Crane at 59 years old at the time of his victory.
 The youngest player to win the tournament is Ralph Greenleaf at 20 years old at the time of his first victory.